Good to know

 11. Course

-The first kilometers will be ridden neutralized behind the starting vehicle.
+The first few kilometres will be ridden in a neutralised zone behind the lead vehicle.

 12. Signposting and marshals